mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 | --- | --- |
 | `_float` | **float** |

+{{% alert color="info" %}}In this case, the captions are the values that are relevant for the raw API calls, since enumeration key values do not allow certain characters or words.{{% /alert %}}

 ### 4.3 Activities {#activities}

 Activities define the actions that are executed in a microflow or a nanoflow.
-For more information about the functional description of the actions, see the [Chat Completions Configuration](#chat-completions-configuration) section.

 #### 4.3.1 Chat Completions